gotgit/gotgit/en.rst

 22.2      Mystery of Topgit                       [353]
 =======================================================

-When use Git+Topgit hacks other project, the feature branches may look like:
+When using Git+Topgit hacks other projects, the feature branches may look like:

   .. figure:: images/en/fig-22-02-topgit-topic-branch.png
      :scale: 100